Geoffrey-R/test-serializer/README.md

 }
 ```

-The denormalizer then replaces the identifiers with the corresponding entities by requesting doctrine, in response we
+The denormalizer then replaces the authors identifiers with the corresponding entities by requesting doctrine, in response we
 get the persisted book serialized in json:

 ```json